icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 **Zgen is currently not being actively maintained**.
 I recommend you use the [zgenom](https://github.com/jandamm/zgenom) fork instead, which is actively maintained and continues to get new features and bug fixes.

-**Zgen** is a lightweight plugin manager for ZSH inspired by [Antigen](https://github.com/zsh-users/antigen).
-The goal is to have minimal overhead when starting up the shell because nobody likes waiting.
+**Zgen** was a lightweight plugin manager for ZSH inspired by [Antigen](https://github.com/zsh-users/antigen).
+The goal was to have minimal overhead when starting up the shell because nobody likes waiting.

 ### [zgenom](https://github.com/jandamm/zgenom)
 ![GitHub last commit](https://img.shields.io/github/last-commit/jandamm/zgenom)